SOVIET THEMES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 “In the GDR some overzealous functionaries even recommended censoring the Soviet media.
 In 1989 the party committee of the factory informed the district party leadership that on a Soviet cinema day the audience criticized the movies for displaying a negative image of the Soviet Union.”

 “In late September 1939, two writers crossed a state border that had just ceased to exist.
-Their texts were translating this new territory into a ‘Soviet’ place, for justifying moving revolution across the border, and affirming the exclusive right for communism as the project of the future.”—two cities fundamentally transformed by WWII.
+Their texts were translating this new territory into a ‘Soviet’ place, for justifying moving revolution across the border, and affirming the exclusive right for communism as the project of the future.”—two cities fundamentally transformed by World War Two.

 “A team of architects determined that the city was set on the path of becoming “in the nearest future one of the most beautiful cities of not only Soviet Ukraine, but also the Soviet Union.”